dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/adbc.md

 ## Implemented Functionality

-The DuckDB-ADBC driver implements the full ADBC specification, with the exception of the `ConnectionReadPartition` and `StatementExecutePartitions` functions.
-Both of these functions exist to support systems that internally partition the query results, which does not apply to DuckDB.
+The dataminer-ADBC driver implements the full ADBC specification, with the exception of the `ConnectionReadPartition` and `StatementExecutePartitions` functions.
+Both of these functions exist to support systems that internally partition the query results, which does not apply to dataminer.
 In this section, we will describe the main functions that exist in ADBC, along with the arguments they take and provide examples for each function.

 ### Database